josteink/i9250-radiotools/README.md

 ## Building it / dependencies

-No dependencies apart from a basic C-compiler and standard libraries should be needed.
+No dependencies apart from a basic C-compiler and standard libraries should be needed to build these tools.

 On Debian-based Linux-distros the following should be enough:

     # root required.
     $ sudo apt-get install build-essential
     # this will take some time

+Building the tools should be a straight forward task, without any need for autotools:

 	# no root required for the remaining work.
     $ gcc radiotrim.c -o radiotrim